ungleich/cdist/docs/src/man1/cdist.rst

 CDIST_REMOTE_COPY
     Use this command for remote copy (should behave like scp).

+CDIST_INVENTORY_DIR
+    Use this directory as inventory directory.

+CDIST_BETA
+    Enable beta functionalities.

 EXIT STATUS
 -----------
 The following exit values shall be returned: